samjulien/blog/_posts/2018-08-14-how-utilities-can-use-ciam-to-avoid-3-common-problems.markdown

 ## Consolidating customer data will shape the future of utilities

-Utilities are set to experience major shifts in the coming years thanks to new technologies and energy sources.
+The utilities industry is set to experience major shifts in the coming years thanks to new technologies and energy sources.
 As competition increases, companies that embrace strong access and identity technology will emerge as leaders that avoid costly mistakes and create deeper connections with their customers.

 {% include asides/about-auth0.markdown %}